 This is true for business anywhere, but in international e-commerce, it specifically means thinking beyond the site.
 Smartphones account for one-third of all U.S. e-commerce purchases, so in this market, adaptive design and apps are both givens.

-But for cross border e-commerce, mobile options are even more essential.
+But for cross-border e-commerce, mobile options are even more essential.
 In South Africa, 38.51 percent of consumers shop by phone.
-In India, that figure is 65 percent and in Japan, nearly half of consumers prefer mobile browser to app.
+In India, that figure is 65 percent and in Japan, nearly half of consumers prefer mobile browsers to apps.

 In other countries, social media is a growing venue.
 Fifty-three percent of U.K. brands allow buying via Facebook, Twitter, and others.
 Only 25 percent of British consumers have actually made social media-based purchases, though, so this option is far from required.
 As more competitors move in that direction, it is worth investigating the prevalence of social media shopping in your target country.

 Regarding more traditional product/market fit, market research should be of both a legal and cultural nature.
 Of course, e-commerce merchants should learn what currently sells well and whether existing competitors have monopolized the total addressable market in their target markets.
 Note that brick-and-mortar dominance does not equate to dominance in e-commerce.